Vasu-Eranki/DenoisingDepthImages/docs/proposal.md

 - RGB-D Dataset [Listed Below]("9-b-datasets")
 ## 7. Metrics of Success

-The authors in papers [[1]](#1) - [[5]](#5), used the following metrics in their papers to evaluate the performance of their proposed model against other benchmarks.
+<p align="justify">The authors in papers [1]-[5], used the following metrics in their papers to evaluate the performance of their proposed model against other benchmarks.
 Similarly for this project, the same metrics will be used to evaluate the performance of our proposed model.
-The most commonly used metrics to evaluate the robustness of the denoising systems are:
+The most commonly used metrics to evaluate the robustness of the denoising systems are :</p>

 * RMSE
 * MAE

 A successful project would require that the model successfully denoises a depth image by leveraging the information present in the RGB image and should achieve the following values for each metric:

 Metric | Value
 --- | ---